Skip to content

 Basil

-Species name: ocimum basilicum.
+Species name: Ocimum basilicum.

 Basil essential oil is extracted by steam distillation, from the herb Ocimum basilicum, of the family, Lamiaceae (Labiatae).